ilkilab/agorakube/docs/instructions.md

 ```
 You have to execute this command for each node of your cluster

-Once your ssh keys have been pushed to all nodes, modify the file "agorakube/hosts" to add the user/ssh-key (in section **SSH Connection settings**) that ILKE will use to connect to all nodes
+Once your ssh keys have been pushed to all nodes, modify the file "agorakube/hosts" to add the user/ssh-key (in section **SSH Connection settings**) that AGORAKUBE will use to connect to all nodes

 # K8S Cluster Configuration

-ILKE enables an easy way to deploy and manage customizable K8S clusters.
+AGORAKUBE enables an easy way to deploy and manage customizable K8S clusters.

 ## ansible.cfg file